Which Type Of Cell Has Free Floating Dna

 Which Type of Cell Has Free-Floating DNA?

 The presence or absence of a membrane-bound nucleus is the fundamental characteristic that separates the two primary domains of cellular life: prokaryotes and eukaryotes.
-The defining feature of prokaryotic cells—which include bacteria and archaea—is their lack of a true nucleus.
+In real terms, the defining feature of prokaryotic cells—which include bacteria and archaea—is their lack of a true nucleus.
 Instead of being packaged inside a nuclear envelope, their genetic material exists as free-floating DNA within the cell's interior.
 This arrangement, often visualized as a dense, irregularly shaped region called the nucleoid, is a cornerstone of cellular biology and has profound implications for how these organisms function, evolve, and adapt.

 The Great Divide: Prokaryotic vs. Eukaryotic Cells